jwalkerbg/smdemo/README.md

 * **FSM**.
 The FSM driver is implemented in the component `state_machine`.
 The FSM data is in `process.h` and `process.c`.
 The graphical diagram of the FSM is in `diagrams.drawio`.
 It is interesting to see how FSM handles the initial initialization in `P0a0` and how determines which state to go to.
 Then the loop between the states is executed by pressing the button and generating `evButtonSingleClick`
 * **Output device**: a LED, which blinks.
 The blink function is implemented using `esp_timer`.
 The action `P1a6`, `P1a7`, `P1a8`, `P1a9`, `P1a10` are transition actions.
 They are used to change blinking period.

 There is no even single `if` operator in `process.c`.
-All the logic is the FSM data tables.
+All the logic is in the FSM data tables.
 Actions are just actions and nothing else.
 They work assuming that are called in the right moment and context.
 The input device does need to know that a LED is driven after button events.
 It just informs the system (the FSM) that a button event has happened.
 The FSM decides what will happen next.
 And the actions (doers) do it.

 Please see the graphic diagram to take shape of the logic.